Effects of Corners in Surface Superconductivity: Main Results

+The effective energy in the corner region is given by a suitably rescaled GL energy with fixed magnetic potential \eqref{eq: fv}.
+The effective variational model is then \beq \ecornl : = - 2 L \eoneo(\ell) + \inf_{\psi \in \doms(\corner)} \glf_{1}\lf[\psi, \fv; \corner\ri], \eeq where $ \doms(\corner) $ is defined in \eqref{eq: doms}.
 The heuristics behind the choice \eqref{eq: ecornl} is that in the surface superconductivity regime each portion of the boundary of the sample yields a (leading order) energy contribution proportional to $ \eones $ times its length, which equals $ \eones |\bdo| = 2 L \eones $ in the case of $ \corner $.
-Indeed, the boundaries $ \bdi $ and $ \bdbd $ are not expected to give any energy contribution because those are in fact fake boundaries artificially introduced to isolate the corner behavior.
-More precisely, $ \bdi $ is immersed in the bulk, where the order parameter is exponentially small in $ \ell $ and it could have been removed from the outset by consider a solid wedge (see \cref{rem: solid wedge}); similarly, $ \bdbd $ is a fictitious boundary, which in the heuristic interpretation does not exist because it is artificially introduced to separate the corner region from the rest of the boundary.
+Indeed, the boundaries $ \bdi $ and $ \bdbd $ are not expected to give any energy contribution.
+More precisely, $ \bdi $ is immersed in the bulk, where the order parameter is exponentially small in $ \ell $ and it could have been removed from the outset by consider a solid wedge; similarly, $ \bdbd $ is a fictitious boundary, whose role is to separate the corner region from the rest.
 Mathematically, the non-zero Dirichlet conditions on $ \bdi $ and $ \bdbd $ {in the minimization domain $ \doms $} guarantee that those portions of the boundary do not contribute {to surface superconductivity}.